 They even made me a Laskiaispulla, a sweet cardamon-spiced bun cut in half and filled with strawberry jam (or almond paste) and lots of whipped cream.
 This was not on their menu, but within a matter of minutes, I was served a real special treat.

 The following afternoon I went back and had a delicious slice of Tosca Cake (Toscakaka).

 This is a classic Swedish light sponge cake topped with caramelized almonds.
 I was in heaven!
 So much so that it drove me to dig out my old Tosca Cake recipe and I am looking forward to making it very soon.

 On another short excursion, I had a personal tour and chocolate tasting at Mercedes Chocolaterie, located in the historic old Post Office.

 The vast varieties of chocolates made by Mercedes are too many to mention.
-She honestly does and ineradicable job.
+She honestly does an ineradicable job.

 Only a short distance from her chocolate shop is the ferry stop that will take you to Sweden in just under 2 hours.

 The Åland Islands are a special place just waiting for you to explore.
-Spring and summer is when you’ll see this place really shine.
-As you venture, you’ll enjoy a culturally rich island full of great outdoor activities, maritime history and fantastic food.
-So, next time you’re thinking of changing your latitude, head north; it’s “warmer” that you think.
+Spring and summer are when you’ll see this place really shine.
+As you venture, you’ll enjoy a culturally rich island full of great outdoor activities, maritime history, and fantastic food.
+So, next time you’re thinking of changing your latitude, head north; it’s “warmer” than you think.

 Åland is a great place to get a taste of island life in northern Europe.
 I suggest checking out all you can do while visiting Åland here.